Chiropractic Care During Pregnancy

 As pregnancy progresses there will be an increase in circulating hormones which cause significant muscle and ligament relaxation.

 At no time in a woman’s life is the incredible adaptive capacity of the human body more obvious than during pregnancy.

 The physiological changes that accompany pregnancy are nothing short of amazing.
 Those changes are directed towards creating the optimal environment for the developing foetus.
 Unfortunately, as pregnancy progresses, some of the comforts afforded the foetus can compromise a mother’s spinal integrity.
-Furthermore, pregnancy is a dynamic process with numerous changes taking place within a relatively short span of time.
-These changes mean pre-pregnancy planning, proper nutrition, and regular exercise should be priorities for a mother to be.3

 Common complaints during pregnancy